-- Plagiarism of any nature (copying from books, the internet, etc). - Collusion by working collaboratively with other learners to produce work that is submitted as individual learner work. - Copying (including the use of IT to aid copying). - Deliberate destruction of another's work. - Fabrication of results or evidence.
+- Plagiarism of any nature (copying from books, the internet, etc). - Using artificial intelligence to directly produce all or some of your assignment work. - Collusion by working collaboratively with other learners to produce work that is submitted as individual learner work.

-- False declaration of authenticity in relation to the contents of a portfolio or coursework. - Impersonation by pretending to be someone else in order to produce work for another or arranging for another to take one's place in an assessment/examination/test.
+- Copying (including the use of IT to aid copying). - Deliberate destruction of another's work. - Fabrication of results or evidence. - False declaration of authenticity in relation to the contents of a portfolio or coursework. - Impersonation by pretending to be someone else in order to produce work for another or arranging for another to take one's place in an assessment/examination/test.